rerun-io/rerun/docs/content/howto/notebook.md

 ## Limitations

-Browsers have limitations on the amount of memory usable by a single tab.
-If you are working with large datasets, you may run into issues where the browser tab crashes.
-If you encounter this, you can try to use the `save()` API to save the data to a file and share it as a standalone asset.
+Browsers have limitations in the amount of memory usable by a single tab.
+If you are working with large datasets, you may run into browser tab crashes due to out-of-memory errors.
+If you encounter the issue, you can try to use the `save()` API to save the data to a file and share it as a standalone asset.

 ## Future work